-Fort Frederick State Park Professional Review and Guide
+Fort Frederick State Park Professional Guide

 "One couldn’t ask for a better location for a campground.
 Fort Frederick sits up the hill, easily accessible via a paved path (Fort Frederick Road).
 Down from the fort, you cross the C&O Canal Towpath running alongside Big Pool.
 The campground sits between the towpath and the Potomac River.
 Fort Frederick is perhaps the best place to view the span of Maryland’s military history.